maxisan137/Lock-Keys-Taskbar-Indicator/README.md

 To install:

- - Download the latest release
+ - Download the latest release [here](https://github.com/maxisan137/Lock-Keys-Taskbar-Indicator/releases)
- - Unzip the archive into any folder
+ - Unzip the archive contents in your preferred location
  - Start the **LockKeysTaskBarIndicator.exe** executable

 The app is now running and the icons should appear in your taskbar.
 Additionally, you may want to set up the icons to not be hidden in the taskbar tray.
 To do this, right click on your taskbar -> *Taskbar settings* -> *Select which icons appear on the taskbar* and enable any one of the **LockKeysTaskBarIndicator** icons.